DurbanD/Sliddit/README.md

 # Sliddit

-## Full-screen Reddit
+#### Full-screen Reddit

 Script to browse your current Reddit session as a slideshow.
-Minimal UI, use Arrow Keys to navigate.
+Minimal UI, use arrow keys or mouse to navigate.

 ### Overview & Features
 Sliddit fundamentally changes the browsing experience for Reddit.com to a one-link per page semi-full-screen card-like version.
 Navigation can be easily accomplished with the arrow keys or the mouse.